ONS-Innovation/ons-python-template-simple/README.md

 automatically configured for you.
 However, it is recommended to review these settings to ensure they meet your requirements.

-#### 3. GitHub Usage Policy Compliance
+#### 3. CODEOWNERS file

-This template helps ensure compliance with the ONS GitHub Usage Policy by automatically including:
+This file is automatically created and placed in [.github](/.github).
+It will automatically be filled with the repository owner.

-- **CODEOWNERS file**: Automatically created with the specified code owners for the repository
+Make sure to update this file with the username or team for the code owners of the repository.
-- **Repository naming validation**: Enforces lowercase, hyphen/underscore naming conventions
-- **Private/Internal Repository Reasoning Record (PIRR)**: Generated for non-public repositories with guidance for completion
-- **Compliance checklist**: Added to the generated README to guide developers through required steps
-- **Enhanced .gitignore**: Includes patterns to prevent accidental commit of sensitive files

 ##### Auto-fixing linting issues via GitHub Actions